SaabaMire/spam_email_classification/README.md

    https://saabamire.github.io/spam_email_classification/
    ```

-GitHub Pages is the recommended deployment for this project because it is free and the exported model runs entirely in JavaScript.
-The Flask version remains available for local use or optional server deployment.

 ## Disclaimer

 This application is an educational machine-learning project.
 Automated classifiers can make mistakes, so suspicious messages should still be reviewed carefully.